 Luxeon conversion - blade retention screw

 Last but not least, we'll show you what the blade retention screw looks like.
 Now some places use thumb-screws, they're large, kinda bulky, and can actually hinder your use of your converted lightsaber.
 So we use a simple, button-head, hex style screw.
 You'll see on the top the original screw that's in the Anakin lightsaber, and below it you'll see the blade retention screw that we've replaced it with.
-Doesn't change the appearance too much and won't get in the way when you're using your lightsaber.
+The scrwe doesn't change the appearance too much and won't get in the way when you're using your lightsaber.

 Luxeon conversion - Anakin FX original screw